deccer/EngineKit/README.md

 - Copy `Fonts` directory from [here](https://github.com/deccer/EngineKit/tree/main/examples/ForwardRendering/ForwardRendering.Assets) into `YourProject.Assets` (i am working on a neater solution)
 - Add `EngineKit` to `YourProject` via nuget as a usual package.
 - Create an `appsettings.json` in `YourProject` which should like like [this](https://github.com/deccer/EngineKit/blob/main/examples/ForwardRendering/ForwardRendering/appsettings.json) one.
-- Make sure to have it copied when its newer by rightclickin it -> Properties -> "Copy to output directory" -> "Copy if newer"
+- Make sure to have it copied when its newer by right clicking it -> Properties -> "Copy to output directory" -> "Copy if newer"
 ---
 - Create a class `YourProjectApplication` in `YourProject` and let it derive from `GraphicsApplication` (let your IDE implement the ctor)
 - `Program.cs` of `YourProject` should look like